3d-scan/google-depth-to-pointcloud/README.md

 * Makes some assumptions about how the XMP data is encoded and will likely only work on Android Lens Blur photos.
 * The resulting PLY files are quite large.
 Anywhere from 50 to 150 MB.
 * Consequently, the tool will take a little while to process your images.
 Patience, young padawan.
+* ...but it might not be worth it, because it generally doesn't work.
+Still, making point clouds is fun.

 ## Usage